 While these are the most essential elements we are looking for, there is a whole range of other information you can enter and which we will encourage you to complete as you desire.
 And you can even add a picture to enhance your profile!

 Realm is an online ministry tool designed for real-time connection.
 Once we get everyone registered it will act as an online directory of parishioners.
 (And if everyone adds a photo there will finally exist a photo directory of the parish!)
 Everyone can connect from anywhere at any time, even from their mobile devices.
 In the near future, we'll add a link on the parish's website that will take you to Realm's login page.

 Our decision to adopt this platform reflects our hope to strengthen parish connections.
 However, your privacy is one of our greatest concerns.
 Realm keeps your data safe and gives you control over what information you share and who can see it.
 The database includes only people in our parish—it is not like a social network that’s open to everyone—and only people in our parish can access it.

 As mentioned above, our giving records are connected to the Realm platform and will be accessible online, to you, once you have created an account.
 Let us assure you that access to giving records remains restricted, and information will be visible only to you (when you log in) and to the parish’s financial staff.

 To download a copy of the July 2018 Angelus, click here.

 Church of Our Saviour can now be selected as a Community Rewards Partner in conjunction with your Kroger Plus Card.
 Make sure you have a card, sign in to your account and designate the parish as your selected organization.
 (47253 is our official Kroger number.)
 From then all you have to do is use your card when you shop!

 And don't forget, make your Amazon purchases through AmazonSmile and 0.5% of your eligible purchases will be donated to the parish.
-All monies raised will be donated to our parish’s St. Vincent Fund which is used to assist the poor and people in need.
+All monies raised from both of these programs will be donated to our parish’s St. Vincent Fund which is used to assist the poor and people in need.